Must-know Malaysia Leave Types and Overtime Pay Rates

 How to calculate leave entitlement?

-Let’s say an employee has applied for a total number of annual leave days that is not a whole number.
-If the total number of annual leave days for the year is, for example, 6.5 days, the half-day should be disregarded; in other words, the total number of annual leave days, in that case, should round up to six days.
+• If the total number of annual leave days for the year is, for example, 6.5 days, the half-day should be disregarded; in other words, the total number of annual leave days, in that case, should be rounded up to six days.

-Now, what if the total number of annual leave days is, for example, six-and-three-quarters?
-If that fraction of a day is more than half a day, you can round it up to one day; in other words, the total number of 6 3/4 annual leave days should round up to a total number of 7 days.
+• If that fraction of a day is more than half a day, you can round it up to one day; in other words, the total number of 6 3/4 annual leave days should round up to a total number of 7 days.

 Other statutory considerations

-In the event that an employee falls sick while on such annual leave, he/she can request the employer to cancel the annual leave and accept a sick leave application instead.
+• They can request the employer to cancel the annual leave and accept a sick leave application instead.

-What if the employee receives his/her monthly wages without any reduction from annual leave?
-In that case, the employee has technically and rightfully received his annual leave pay.
+What if the employee receives their monthly wages without any reduction from annual leave?

 Maternity Leave in Malaysia

-Maternity leave is a period of paid absence that a working mother is entitled to utilise – before and after the birth of her child
+Maternity leave is a period of paid absence that a working mother is entitled to utilise before and after the birth of her child.

 • Employed at any time during the past 4 months before her confinement